lowRISC/ibex/doc/instruction_decode_execute.rst

     - In some cases it may be desirable to replace this with a specific implementation such as an explicit gate level implementation.

   Slow Multi-Cycle Multiplier
-    To select the slow multi-cycle multiplier, set the ``MultiplierImplementation`` parameter to "slow".
+    To select the slow multi-cycle multiplier, set the ``RV32M`` parameter to "ibex_pkg::RV32MSlow".

     - Completes multiply in clog2(``op_b``) + 1 cycles (for MUL) or 33 cycles (for MULH) using a Baugh-Wooley multiplier.
     - The ALU block is used to compute additions.